houmanhafez/File-Organizer/README.md

 ## Usage

-- Once the script is running, it will continuously monitor the Downloads directory in the background.
+- Once the script is running, it will continuously monitor the Downloads and Desktop directory in the background.
 - You can customize the file organization logic by modifying the main Python script (`script.py`).

 ## License